September 2015 Advisory Committee to discuss Essure Safety and Effectiveness

 Among the 294 reports of women who experienced a pregnancy loss, 96 were reported as ectopic pregnancies; 43 were reported as elective terminations of pregnancies, and 155 were other pregnancy losses.

 Confirming whether a device actually caused a specific event can be difficult based solely on information provided in a given report.
+The Agency continues to monitor adverse event reports associated with Essure and will periodically update this page.

 - Reviewed the results from two Post-Approval Studies (PAS) conducted by Conceptus as part of the product’s 2002 approval.